nguyenkhois/code-template-generator/README.md

     * Image handling.
     * CSS, JS code injected automatic into the HTML template `/src/index.html`.
     * Hot Module Replacement (HMR) is enabled.
     * You don't need to care about the distribution directory `/dist`.
-The things you care are only the source directory `/src`.
+The things you care are only the directory `/src`.
     * Anti-caching.
 * User asset generation.